KaranNegi0102/SemesterSimplified/README.md

 SemesterSimplified is an educational web application designed to help undergraduate students find and share academic resources like notes, books, and curriculum materials.
 Built with Next.js and Redux, it offers a streamlined and intuitive user experience to simplify the semester-wise academic workload.

+## Running Tests

+- Open http://semestersimplified.vercel.app with your browser to see the result.

+- credentials - (admin@gmail.com , admin@123)

 ## Features

 - 📚 Upload and download semester-wise notes and books